ManticoreGamesInc/platform-documentation/docs/getting_started/community_content.md

 # Community Content

-**Community Content** is one of the most fundamentally awesome aspects of creation in Core.
-It allows for you to use, improve, and remix creations you or others have made public in order to create a wealth of content for all game creators on the platform - speeding up game development & the spread of ideas more than ever before!
+**Community Content** is one of the most fundamentally awesome aspects of creation in CORE™.
+It allows for you to use, improve, and remix creations you or others have made public.
+This creates a wealth of content for all game creators on the platform - speeding up game development & the spread of ideas more than ever before!

 With that in mind, here's how to best use it.